osm-search/Nominatim/docs/api/Reverse.md

 * `polygon_text=1`
     * Output geometry of results as a WKT.

+* `polygon_threshold=0.0`
+    * defaults to 0.0
+    * Simplify the output geometry before returning.
+The parameter is the tolerance in degrees with which the geometry may differ from the original geometry.
+Topology is preserved in the result.

 * `extratags=1`
     * Include additional information in the result if available, e.g. wikipedia link, opening hours.